DominantNostril/MagicFinder/README.md

 **Included Food:**
-* Chocolate Omnomberry Cream
+* Chocolate Omnomberry Cream 9987
-* Peppermint Omnomberry Bar
+* Peppermint Omnomberry Bar 34188
+* Spicy Pumpkin Cookie / Court Chef 15260

 ## Installation
 Download the latest MagicFinder.json file from the right sidebar on Github and place it in ``Guild Wars 2\addons\reffect\packs``.
 Enable it in-game under Nexus "Addons" and drag the icons wherever you want them on your screen.